acmjcss/media_bias/README.md

 ## Table of Contents
 [train](annotated_data/train) This file contains all the manually annotated dataste with topic, aspect and sentiment labels

-[dev](annotated_data/train)  This file contains validation data for sentence level news aspect based sentiment lables
+[test](annotated_data/dev)  This file contains test data for sentence level news aspect based sentiment lables

 [output](#output) This file contains a portion of our system genertated annotated dataset